dani-santos-code/music_inventory/README.md

 5. Run `cd /vagrant`.

-6. To stop the machine from running on localhost, type in `sudo halt`.
-Then run, `vagrant halt` to shut down the VM.
+*Notice*:  In case you want to stop the machine from running on localhost, type in `sudo halt`.Then run, `vagrant halt` to shut down the VM.

 ## Setting up the database and adding dummy data: